-Information about responsible cat ownership, preventing your cat from wandering and keeping him/her confined at night and frequently asked questions and answers about cats.
+Responsible cat ownership, prevent your cat from wandering, confine your cat at night and frequently asked questions and answers.

 The plan aims to encourage responsible pet ownership and management of pets to the benefit of pets, the pet owner, the broader community and the environment.